Sbrinz: History

 Sbrinz is one of the oldest European cheeses.
 The Celtic ancestors of the Swiss were making cheese centuries before the birth of Christ.
-This cheese may have been an ancestor to modern Sbrinz.
 In the first century AD, Roman writer Columella (or Pliny the Elder) mentions in his writings Caseus Helveticus, which is probably Sbrinz.
-Other sources claim that the cheese is mentioned in contracts dated around 1200.
 It seems certain, however, that it is mentioned in documents dating from 1530, which are kept in the state archive in Bern.

 Starting in 2001, Sbrinz was granted an appellation d'origine contrôlée (AOC) certification.
-The AOC provides specifications for the origin of the milk and the processes that must be followed in order for the cheese to labeled as Sbrinz.
+The AOC provides specifications for the origin of the milk and the processes that must be followed in order for the cheese to be labeled as Sbrinz.
 In 2013, this was replaced by the appellation d'origine protégée (AOP) certification.

 Consumption

-Sbrinz is commonly consumed in several ways; it can be used grated, such as on pasta.
-It can be eaten in small pieces, often to accompany wine.
-Traditionally, Sbrinz is never cut, but grated, broken with a special cutter or planed.
+Sbrinz is commonly consumed in several ways: it can be grated, such as on pasta, or eaten in small pieces, often to accompany wine.
+Traditionally, Sbrinz is never cut, but grated, broken with a special cutter, or planed.
 It is also eaten in thin slices planed from the hard cheese.
 Sbrinz is often simply enjoyed with bread and butter.